The local image problem for complex analytic maps: Abstract

 \section{Abstract}

-We address the question ``when the image of a map germ is well defined as a set germ'' and answer it in case of holomorphic map germs with target $(\bC^{2}, 0)$.
+We address the question ``when the local image of a map is well defined'' and answer it in case of holomorphic map germs with target $(\bC^{2}, 0)$.
 We prove a criterion for holomorphic map germs $(X, x)\to (Y, y)$ to be locally open, solving a conjecture by Huckleberry in all dimensions.